 Wondering if data warehousing is right for your business?
-Why is data warehousing important?
-Read on below to discover everything you need to know about a data warehouse.
+Why is data warehousing critical?
+Read below to discover everything you need about a data warehouse.

 What is a data warehouse?